barissomeroglu10/DoguBlog/README.md

-# StellarHack 🚀
+# Doğu Blog 🚀

 A modern, responsive social media platform built with React and Firebase.
-StellarHack provides users with a seamless experience to share posts, connect with others, and manage their profiles in real-time.
+Doğu Blog provides users with a seamless experience to share posts, connect with others, and manage their profiles in real-time.

 ## ✨ Features